ericasaywhat/SmoothCriminals/reports/final_report.md

 #### `S = (W`<sub>target</sub>` - W`<sub>offender</sub>`) + P`

 In Groff's implementation, if `S >= 0`, the offender determines that the target is suitably wealthy and robs them.
 If `S < 0`, the offender determines that the target is not suitably wealthy, so they do not rob them.
-Since we are using Python and not the GIS software, however, we remove S from the simulation since our criminal looks for the wealthiest citizen in the node to rob and remove the redundancy of checking guardian capability.

 ### B. Results of our initial model